telerik/teststudio-docs/docs/automated-tests/recording/hover-over-highlighting.md

 ---
 # Highlighting Elements in Recording Mode

-The __Highlighting menu__ is a powerful set of options related to the targeted element.
-It brings additional options to interact with an element in the terms of test recording, apart from clicking or entering text.
+The __Highlighting menu__ provides a set of options that enable you to interact with the targeted element.

-In this article you will find useful details and hints about the highlighting feature in Test Studio recorder and how to get most benefits of this.
+This article explains how to use the Highlighting feature in the Test Studio recorder.

 1. [How to Enable or Disable the Highlighting](#enable-or-disable-highlighting-of-elements)
 1. [Quick Steps in Highlighting Menu](#quick-steps)